Atlas975/Notes/Networking/Internet_protocols.md

 ___
 # Internet protocols
 - The rules the sender, receiver and devices need to follow for effective data communication.
-- Part of **transport layer** of the OSI model
-- Defines what is communicated, how it's communicated and when.
-It also defines the overall format of data for allowing accurate and timely data transmission.
+- Part of **transport layer** of the OSI model, defines when, how and what is communicated,  it also defines the format of data for allowing accurate and timely data transmission.
+- TCP/ IP was developed to allow for this to be done between distinct networks

+## Network abstraction
+- Gives internet applications a common interface to work with a network layer
 ## HTTP
 - Example of an application protocol
 1. Client sends request
 2. Server returns a response
 3. HTTP uses TCP (transmission control protocol) services

-# Principles of protocol layering.
+# Principles of protocol layering
 ## Bi-directional communication
 - In bidirectional communication, each layer must perform 2 opposite tasks.
 Each object (protocol) however, must be identical

 >![[Pasted image 20211105233536.png]]
-in this case one must talk the other listen.

 - Other examples may be to encrypt in one direction and decrypt in the other.
 - Multiple layer communication